vseryakov/backendjs/README.md

 - `/auth`

-   This API request returns the current user record from the `bk_auth` table if the request is verified and the signature provided is valid.
+   This API request returns the current user record from the `bk_user` table if the request is verified and the signature provided is valid.
 If no signature or it is invalid the result will be an error with the corresponding error code and message.

    By default this endpoint is secured, i.e. requires a valid signature.